St. Bernard (dog breed): Temperament

-Known as a classic example of a gentle giant, the Saint Bernard is calm, patient and sweet with adults, and especially children.
-However, St. Bernards, like all very large dogs, must be well socialized with people and other dogs in order to prevent fearfulness and any possible aggression or territoriality.
-The biggest threat to small children is being accidentally knocked over by this breed's larger size.
-Overall, they are a gentle, loyal and affectionate breed, and if socialized are very friendly.
-Because of its large adult size, it is essential that proper training and socialization begin while the St. Bernard is still a puppy, so as to avoid the difficulties that normally accompany training large dogs.
-An unruly St. Bernard may present problems for even a strong adult, so control needs to be asserted from the beginning of the dog's training.
+Known as a classic example of a gentle giant, the Saint Bernard is calm, patient, and sweet with adults, and especially children.
+Overall, it is a gentle, loyal, and affectionate breed, and if socialized should be very friendly.
 While generally not instinctively protective, a St. Bernard may bark at strangers, and their size makes them good deterrents against possible intruders.

-The St. Bernard was bred to be a working companion and to this day the St. Bernard lives to please its master and is an amiable yet hard worker.
-St. Bernards have retained their natural ability for scent work and depending on the skill of the trainer and the talents of the dog, St. Bernards can participate in tracking events or even become involved in search and rescue work.
+The St. Bernard was bred to be a working companion and to this day it lives to please its master, and is an amiable yet hard worker.
+St. Bernards have retained their natural ability for scent work and depending on the skill of the trainer and the talents of the dog, they can participate in tracking events or even become involved in search and rescue work.